Improving Asthma Control Learning Collaborative

 - Using Data to Improve Asthma Control: Asthma Quality Measures (audio, transcript) (November 2019)

 Webinar #3: "Models of Asthma Care: Successful State Case Studies"

-This webinar will highlight the evidence-based strategies states can implement to improve asthma management and help beneficiaries identify, mitigate, and manage asthma triggers.
-State presenters will describe their asthma improvement initiatives, share data on outcomes, and engage in a discussion about the challenges they faced and lessons learned through the implementation process.
+This webinar highlights the evidence-based strategies states can implement to improve asthma management and help beneficiaries identify, mitigate, and manage asthma triggers.
+State presenters from Missouri, Maryland and California describe their asthma improvement initiatives, share data on outcomes, and engage in a discussion about the challenges they faced and lessons learned through the implementation process.